data-integrations/wrangler/docs/directives/write-to-json-map.md

 ## Usage Notes

-The WRITE-TO-JSON directive provides an easy way to convert the record into a JSON.
-If the ```column``` already exists, it will override it.
+The WRITE-TO-JSON-MAP directive provides an easy way to convert the record into a JSON.
+If the ```column``` already exists, it will overwrite it.

 Depending on the type of the object the field is holding it will be transformed appropriately.